ncatlab/nlab-content/pages/0/0/5/6/6500/content.md

 The aim of analytic version of the [[Langlands program]] is to find a theory of analytic motives that gives a full correspondence between all (not only algebraic) automorphic representations and all analytic motives.

-There are many interesting automorphic representation that have nothing very clear to do with algebraic varieties (Mass forms, etc...).
+There are many interesting automorphic representation that have nothing very clear to do with algebraic varieties (Maass forms, etc...).
 They should however be related to natural analytic motivic coefficients.

 ## References